 Most dental practices will have you wear a temporary dental crown and make you wait 2 weeks while they wait on the lab to send them your permanent crown.
 At Gastonia Family Dentistry, we use advanced CEREC technology to fabricate your dental crown on the very same day as your root canal.

 Schedule Your Consultation With Gastonia Family Dentistry Today!

-A consultation with one of our Gastonia endodontists will answer all of your questions about root canal treatment cost and help determine if root canal therapy is right for you!
+A consultation with one of our Gastonia root canal specialists will answer all of your questions about root canal cost and help determine if root canal therapy is right for you!